sanity-io/embeddings-index-cli/README.md

  Usage
     $ embeddings-index [--help] [--debug] <command> [<args>]

-   These are common commands used in various situations:
+   These are common commands for CRUD operations on embeddings indexes:

      create          Create a new embeddings index
      delete          Delete an existing embeddings index
      list            List all embedding indexes
-     get             Get a spesific embeddings index
+     get             Get a specific embeddings index
-     query           Query a embeddings index
+     query           Query an embeddings index
-     version         Show the version of @snorreeb/sanity-embeddings currently installed
+     version         Show the currently installed version of Embeddings Index CLI

-   The commands have to be run in a Sanity project directory with a 'sanity.cli.(ts|js)' file.
+   Run the commands in a Sanity project directory with a 'sanity.cli.(ts|js)' file.

    Options
      --verbose       Log everything.
-This option conflicts with --silent.
-     --silent        Do not print info and warning messages.
-     --debug         Print stack trace on errors.
+This option conflicts with --silent --silent        Do not print info and warning messages.
+This option conflicts with --verbose --debug         Print stack trace on errors
      --version       Output the version number
      --help          Output usage information
 ```